Percolation and isoperimetry on roughly transitive graphs: Proof of the

 The next lemma uses the Max-Flow-Min-Cut Theorem to show that we can find several disjoint paths connecting a large set $A \subset B(x, 3 L_{k+1})$ to the (internal) boundary of the ball $B(x, 2 L_{k+1}^2)$.
 By possibly trimming some of these paths, we are able to find one that avoids several balls in the previous scale.

 This lemma carries some similarities with Condition~\ref{cond:avoid_balls}, however the path that one obtains is not connecting $A^0$ to $A^1$, but rather $A^0$ to far away.
-This difference is in the heart of distinction between the isoperimetric condition \eqref{eq:isoperimetric} and the \emph{local isoperimetric inequality} of \cite{2014arXiv1409.5923T}.
+This difference is at the heart of the distinction between the isoperimetric condition \eqref{eq:isoperimetric} and the \emph{local isoperimetric inequality} of \cite{2014arXiv1409.5923T}.